Grid Under Pressure: Understanding the Data Center Surge, Part 2

 Red rectangular button with white text which reads "registration" and which is linked to the registration page for this program.

-Unless you are registering for the Full Series, the registration fee for Part 2 of this series must be paid by September 22, 2026.
+Registration fees for Part 2 of this series must be paid by September 22, 2026.

 Completing registration and payment online is preferred.
 Email invoicing requests to wpuioffice@wpui.wisc.edu